Bestest96/ASDM2-TF/README.md

 Optional arguments:

---allow-growth - Tell TensorFlow to take graphics card memory as needed (if using a GPU)
+--allow-growth - Tell TensorFlow to take graphics card memory as needed

 --save-graph - Save computation graph that can be later displayed in TensorBoard